m7moudGadallah/Exami/README.md

 ## Class Diagram

 The class diagram below illustrates the relationships between key classes in the system.
-It show how services interact with `DatabaseManager` to perform operations and how it uses mappers to convert data from different formats like `DataTable` to entities.
+It show how services interact with `DbContext` to perform operations and how it uses mappers to convert data from different formats like `DataTable` to entities.

 ![General Class Diagram](./attachments/imgs/iti-examination-system-general-class-diagram.png)